 Basic WordPress Tricks Every Designer Should Know

-WordPress, while designed to be simple and user-friendly, can present a steep learning curve for those who don’t work with it every day or are just starting out.
+WordPress, while designed to be simple and user-friendly, can present a learning curve for those who don’t work with it every day or are just starting out.
 As WordPress experts, we’ve compiled some basic tips and tricks for designers.
 Read on for our quick list!

 WordPress plugins are great because they can extend the functionality of your site.
 Some of them, however, can be problematic and cause performance issues on your site.
 So when you’re browsing the Plugin Directory, make sure and be picky about which plugins you decide to install.

-If you’re not sure if it’s a quality plugin or not, just do a little research.
+If you’re not sure about a specific plugin’s level of quality, just do a little research.
 Try looking for user reviews or ratings online.
 And when in doubt, you can always do a little testing before and after installing a plugin to see how it’s affecting your site.

 If your site is a little sluggish, we also recommend using a plugin called P3 Profiler to see what’s going on under the hood.
 Pf Profiler checks all the plugins on a site and generates a report detailing the percentage of load time each plugin is contributing to.
 This helps isolate possible issues—leading to a solution and (hopefully) a faster site!